Report: Kushner’s Meetings With Chinese Officials Raised Red Flags

 Others feared that Kushner’s total lack of relevant experience made him likely to accede to Chinese demands without pushing back.

-One official said, “he went in utterly unflanked by anyone who could find Beijing on a map.
+One official said, “He went in utterly unflanked by anyone who could find Beijing on a map.
 It was a dream come true.
 They couldn’t believe he was so compliant.”

 A Kushner spokesperson told The New Yorker that there “was never a time — never — that Mr. Kushner spoke to any foreign officials, in the campaign, transition, and in the administration, about any personal or family business.
 He was scrupulous in this regard.”